Acer Mixed Reality HMD Doesn’t Do Mixed Reality

 But we would argue that for end users, that’s misleading, and it’s why we’ve been careful to use precise and general terminology where applicable.
 It’s why we call Rift and Vive “VR,” why we don’t call 360-degree cameras that can’t shoot in 3D “VR,” and why we’ve adopted the term “XR” to describe the whole of the aforementioned mixed reality spectrum.

-Regardless whether or not the Acer mixed reality headset has an accurate name or not, this is not the mixed reality headset you were looking for.
+Regardless whether the Acer mixed reality headset has an accurate name or not, this is not the mixed reality headset you were looking for.

+Maybe it was originally intended to support passthrough, but the quality just wasn't there.
+This might not have been a very painful feature to cut, since I think the use cases for tethered AR are probably rather few.